 - Strive for familiarity.
 Unfamiliar environments may be particularly disturbing for a senior with dementia.
 Bringing along items from home that provide comfort, such as his / her bed quilt, favorite pajamas, pillow, etc. often helps.
 Maintaining a schedule that’s close to the senior’s normal routine is also a good idea, such as keeping set times for meals and bed.

 - Be realistic.
 Match your expectations to the reality of the older adult’s current stage of the disease.
 If she or he is experiencing hallucinations, aggressive behavior, wandering, or significant confusion, it probably is advisable to keep your loved one at home.

-Abby Senior Care, providers of home care in Littleton and the surrounding areas, is happy to provide an experienced professional respite caregiver to allow you to travel while your senior loved one remains safe at home, or even to provide accompaniment for the senior to enable you to fully enjoy some time away while knowing his / her needs will be fully met away from home.
+Abby Senior Care, providers of Alzheimer’s care in Denver and the surrounding areas, is happy to provide an experienced professional respite caregiver to allow you to travel while your senior loved one remains safe at home, or even to provide accompaniment for the senior to enable you to fully enjoy some time away while knowing his / her needs will be fully met away from home.